wibb1/fishing-log-2/README.md

 ### APIs

-To run the app you will need to sign up for a code at Stormglass.io and input that into the .ENV file (see example file to see the format)
+To run the app locally you will need to sign up for a code at Stormglass.io and input that into the .ENV file (see example file to see the format).
+On Heroku this is not required.

 ### Libraries
 * devise